nazim806/About-me/README.md

 ## About Me

 * This website is a static HTML website using semantic tags and minimal CSS.
-* It is currently hosted on Github Pages.
+* It was forked from coding-bootcamp.
+* The site has basic information about myself.